 |Mobile (Migros Mini One)||$19.00|

 |Internet (without activation fee)||$45.00|

-A budget of $1,352.33 to cover the barest minimum for one month isn’t so bad for the most expensive city in the world.
+A bare-bones budget of $1,352.33 to cover the cost of living in Zurich for one month isn’t so bad for the most expensive city in the world.
 There are a whole lot of other elements to consider, but, again, take comfort in the fact that Zurich is a land of opportunities and potentially very high income.
 It is highly unlikely that working in Zurich will not cover your living expenses, as long as you are prepared for the first few months when you haven’t built up your salary yet.

 Some Good Things in Life are Free